vtexdocs/dev-portal-content/docs/guides/Getting Started/getting-started/getting-started-authentication.md

 --header 'Content-Type: application/json'
 ```

-[block:callout]
-{
-  "type": "info",
-  "body": "According to the [W3C definition of Message Headers in HTTP requests](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), header names are case-insensitive. `X-VTEX-API-AppKey`, `x-vtex-api-appkey` or any other variation in the authentication headers will work the same way."
+>ℹ️ According to the [W3C definition of Message Headers in HTTP requests](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), header names are case-insensitive. `X-VTEX-API-AppKey`, `x-vtex-api-appkey` or any other variation in the authentication headers will work the same way.
-}
-[/block]

 ### User token

 Whenever a user successfully logs in to your VTEX store, VTEX ID generates a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) user token and sets it as the `VtexIdclientAutCookie` cookie.